yimuchen/dotfiles/README.md

 ## Shell (ZSH)

-The manager system [oh-my-zsh][oh-my-zsh] will be used to handle the primary tools.
+The manager system [oh-my-zsh] will be used to handle the primary tools.
 Additional configuration that helps with day-to-day tasks on specific machines, as well as additional settings for the plugins will be added to the contents of the [`zsh`](zsh) folder.
 A simple parsing is done on the main